• Skip to primary navigation

 The spinach usually is a work package.
 It involves a lot of cleaning and cutting.
 So clean those greens in fresh water.
 Give them a generous bath I say!! dont scrimp on the water.
 Trust me they love it.
 Then remove the stalks and keep aside the leaves.

-In a kadai, heat up a teaspoon of the oil and ghee mix and saute the spinach and green chillies for 2 mins.Dont slit the chillies.
+In a kadai, heat up a tsp of the oil and ghee mix and saute the spinach and green chillies for 2 mins.Dont slit the chillies.
 Just toss them in whole and saute them.
 Let it cool and grind it to a smooth paste along with the ginger and garlic.

 Then in the same kadai in which the spinach got sauteed, heat the remaining oil .
 Then add the cumin seeds and wait for them to splutter.
 Once they splutter, add the bay leaf, cinnamon and clove.